sounabh/sharearide/backend/Readme.md

     Status Code	Description

 400	Validation error.
 Missing or invalid fields.
 500	Internal server error.

-This `README.md` provides a detailed explanation of the `user/register` endpoint and covers all the required aspects in a single file.
-Let me know if you need further changes!
+This `README.md` provides a detailed explanation of the `user/register` endpoint